adobe/alloy-samples/ajo/in-app-messages/README.md

 # In-App Messages
-Web In-App Messaging is a feature that gives in-app capabilities to web marketers, allowing them to create seamless and highly personalized user experiences on websites using modal-overlay type messages.
-With this new feature, they can engage with web customers, driving user engagement, retention, and conversions.
+Web In-App Messaging is a feature that gives marketers the ability to deliver personalized messages to web users.
+Allowing marketers them to display personalized messages on websites using modal-overlay type messages.
+With this new feature, marketers can engage with web customers, driving user engagement, retention, and conversions.

 ## Overview

 This sample demonstrates using Adobe Experience Platform to get personalization message content from AJO.
 This sample uses the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to get display in-app content.

-Similar sample can be found on Alloy Sandbox In-app Messages [here](https://alloyio.com/inAppMessages)
+## Getting Started

+1. Author in-app message content in Adobe Journey Optimizer.
+2. Configure the sample to use your Adobe Journey Optimizer orgid,  datastreamId and surfaceUrl.
+Sample configuration is in the .env file.
+3. Run the sample.

 ## How it works

+There are two ways to display in-app message content from Adobe Journey Optimizer.

 [Alloy](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) is included on the page.
-1. `sendEvent` command  : If the renderDecisions property is set to true, the DecisioningEngine component will evaluate it's known rules.
-   This means that after a konductor response is received, the rules will be evaluated and personalization rendered.
-    An optional property called decisionContext can be provided to supply the context object the decisioning engine will use when evaluating the rulesets. example :
+1. On page load the sendEvent command is used to fetch in-app message content. example :

 ```alloy("sendEvent", {
   renderDecisions: true,